Mullins-Lab/Post-finemap_processing/calcs_post_finemap.md

 ---

 ### Step 2.
-### Count the size of CSs per each finemapped locus
+### Count the size of CSs per each finemapped locus.

 The input is a merged dataframe with all finemapping results from step 1.

 ```